ggcode1/rethink-handle-uncaught/README.md

 # rethink-handle-uncaught
-Log uncaught exceptions and promise rejections stacks into RethinkDB.
+Log uncaught exceptions, and promise rejections, into RethinkDB.
+Works with both Bluebird promises and the Promise implementation built-into Node.
+The default table is "errors".
+Stacks are logged if they are available.

 Suitable for production, as it also logs: